nikomatsakis/constantly-effective/src/axioms.md

 There isn't much need to have some functions that are always or never const.
 If you really need it, you can break up the trait into supertraits.

+## Twiddle const is where Rust jumps the shark

+There is nothing logical about this one, but I'm sorry `~const` is just not a step too far into sigil territory.